pvdz/yacge/README.md

 - Looks like I created arrows at a fixed width, even though the board scales with available window space.
 Oops
 - PGN import hasn't been thoroughly tested.
 Probably needs a fix or two to be more generic.
-- Touch drag of pieces needs to cancel event, currently not useful
 - Is castling state tracking broken when playing back PGN?
 In general?
 Or just a visual glitch?
-- When scrolled the drag is broken (ugh)
+- When scrolled the drag is broken (ugh).
+Needs scroll offset adjustment I think.

 # Future